-Figure 2 presents the evolution of the sum of the scores of all the agents during the iterative process.
+Figure 1 presents the evolution of the sum of the scores of all the agents during the iterative process.
 It can be seen that the process converges in a few dozens of iterations but that the choices are not optimal since the utility does not reach the maximum value obtained with a full enumeration of the alternatives.
 This is due to the fact that some information is lost in the process.
 It can be recovered slowly through the exploration.
 However, some information can still be lost forever because the exploration mechanism is local: the agents cannot jump to explore a totally new area.
 This limitation could be easily removed.
-Still, the value of the plateau is high enough to ensure plausible strategies for the plans.
-Note that the size of the memory of the agent only slightly affect the convergence properties.
+Still, the value of the plateau is high enough (more than 90% of the maximum utility) to ensure that plausible strategies have been selected.
+It remains to be studied how much this is compatible with empirical evidence.
+Note that the size of the memory of the agent only slightly affects the convergence properties.

-Figure 3 illustrates a typical spatial adaptation process for a single agent with a two-stop plan: home-work-leisure-shopping-home.
+Figure 2 illustrates a typical spatial adaptation process for a single agent with a two-stop plan: home-work-leisure-shopping-home.
 On the first iteration, leisure (L1) and shopping (S1) are performed at the home place because the agent ignores good locations to perform these activities.
-In the second iteration, he/she learns that the location L2 - S2 is a good location for one of the two activities, hence making the extra trip distance worth it.
-On the third iteration, the agent discover that the area around S3 has a high utility for shopping.
-During the fourth and fifth iterations, the agent keeps shopping close to that area and only optimizes the leisure location $(L3 \to L4 \to L5)$.
+In the second iteration, he learns that the location L2 - S2 is a good location for one of the two activities, hence making the extra trip distance worth it.
+On the third iteration, the agent discovers that the area around S3 has a high utility for shopping.
+During the fourth and fifth iterations, the agent keeps shopping close to that area and only optimizes the leisure location $(L3 \rightarrow L4 \rightarrow L5)$.